Chuangye-Wang/Daily_learn/README.md

-# Practical-programming
+# Never stop learning.

-Useful and interesting applications by python programming.
+Practical knowledge and applications using python programming.